-Antibiotice is one of the companies with a rich tradition in Romania.
-Its organizational culture, values, and the way it conducts its business day to day have made the company a trusted partner for suppliers, customers, and healthcare authorities in Romania and the countries where it operates.
+Antibiotice is one of Romania's oldest companies.
+Its culture, values, and the way it conducts its business day to day have made the company a trusted partner for suppliers, customers, and healthcare authorities in Romania and the countries where it operates.